smithy-lang/smithy-rs/design/src/rfcs/rfc0028_serialization_and_deserialization.md

 ## Misleading Results
 SDK team previously expressed concern that serialized data may be misleading.
 We believe that features implemented as part of this RFC do not produce a misleading result as we focus on builder types and it's corresponding data types which are mapped to serde's data type model with the derive macro.

-# Feature Gate
-`Serde` traits are implemented behind feature gates.
-`Serialize` is implemented behind `serialize`, while `Deserialize` is implemented behind `deserialize`.
-Users must enable the `unstable` feature to expose those features.

-We considered giving each feature a dedicated feature gate such as `unstable-serde-serialize`.
-In this case, we will need to change the name of feature gates entirely once it leaves the unstable status which will cause users to make changes to their code base.
-We conclude that this brings no benefit to the users.

-## Keeping both features behind the same feature gate
-We considered keeping both features behind the same feature gate.
-There is no significant difference in the complexity of implementation.
-We do not see any benefit in keeping them behind the same feature gate as this will only increase compile time when users do not need one of the features.

-## Different feature gates for different data types
-We considered implementing different feature gates for output, input, and their corresponding data types.
-For example, output and input types can have `output-serde-*` and `input-serde-*`.
-We are unable to do this as relevant metadata is not available during the code-gen.

 # Appendix
 ## [Use Case Examples](UseCaseExamples)